 What demand for fabric existed focused on cloth used for essentials — underwear, coat linings and casket cloth.

 Manville Jenckes had been blindsided by the Depression of the 1930s.
-The company purchased raw materials well-ahead of when they were needed.
-That way production would not be halted should commodities such as cotton become scarce.
+The company purchased raw materials well ahead of when it needed them.
+That way production would not halt should commodities such as cotton become scarce.
 Now, with no demand for its own goods, the company had a massive oversupply of raw material.
-To make matters worse, the depression crushed prices.
+To make matters worse, the Depression crushed prices.
 So raw cotton that Manville Jenckes owned was worth less than half what it had paid for it.
 Even if it could find a buyer, the company would take huge losses on its raw materials.

 The company was pressed to pay for orders of raw goods it didn’t need and years of fat salaries and dividends left it without enough cash to operate.